The Promise House

 opinionated as well and will let everyone know how he is feeling.
 The good news

-is usually pretty easy to change his mood to a good mood.
+is, it is usually pretty easy to change his mood to a good mood.
 Although he doesn’t like it, he can now sit on his own he has learned to like using the stander to help him bear weight.
 He likes to hold a toy in his hand for a few minutes and then throw it to someone else.
 While he doesn’t walk, he is still very mobile and can get wherever he wants to go.
 His laugh is infections and brings a smile to anyone who hears it.

 This girl is beautiful and her nannies tell her that all the